Irkka/dml/rules/game_component_reference/card/card_class/emblem/index.md

 #### Tens and Jacks

-Tens and Jacks provide an Emblem Buying Bonus of 1 on their corresponding Resource Type.
+Tens and Jacks provide an Buying Bonus of 1 on their corresponding Resource Type.

 #### Queens

-Queens provide an Emblem Buying Bonus of 2 on their corresponding Resource Type.
+Queens provide an Buying Bonus of 2 on their corresponding Resource Type.

 ## N.B.

-The Emblem card has to be played into the Emblem Zone before the owning Player can utilize its Emblem Buying Bonus or Emblem Power Bonus attributes.
+The Emblem card has to be played into the Emblem Zone before the owning Player can utilize its Buying Bonus or Vantage Bonus attributes.